yehia67/documentation/iota-basics/0.1/references/security-levels.md

 # Security levels

 **This table displays the possible security levels of a private key and address pair.
-The higher the security level, the larger and more secure the signature of a spent address is against brute force attacks.**
+The greater the security level, the larger and more secure the signature of a spent address is against brute force attacks.**

-A larger security level means that more computations must be done to sign a transaction and that more transactions are needed in a bundle to contain the signature.
+A greater security level means that more computations must be done to sign a transaction and that more transactions are needed in a bundle to contain the signature.
 As a result, low-powered devices may want to use security level 2, whereas a large-scale company may want to use security level 3.

 | **Security Level** | **Private key/signature length**                   |